SamOBrienOlinger/Cockapoo-Club-PortProj4/DRAFT.README.md

   - **Feature testing**

-    Testing all interactive features involved manually clicking on every link on each page to ensure CRUD functionality had been acheived.
+    Testing all interactive features involved manually clicking on every link on each page to ensure they brought the User to the correct url and confirm that CRUD functionality had been acheived.

 ## **[Unfixed Bugs](#unfixed-bugs)**